bhushandesai123/demo.repo/Readme.md

-# AWS Load Balancer Controller Setup
+# Creating IAM Service Account for AWS Load Balancer Controller

 To create an IAM service account for the AWS Load Balancer Controller, run the following command: